-The internal questions that have been popping up in my mind have been humbling to say the least: Without even realizing it, am I subconsciously supporting the discrimination against others as someone who is a cis straight male?
+The internal questions that have been popping up in my mind have been humbling to say the least: Without even realizing it, am I subconsciously supporting the discrimination against others as someone who is a person who presents (or passes as) male?
 As someone who’s not Black or an Indigenous American or an immigrant?
-As someone who is able-bodied and able-minded?
+As someone who is non-disabled (physically)?
 As someone who’s middle class?
 As someone who’s not yet elderly?
 What can I do to improve my awareness and consciously discontinue these thought-forms and speech?

-It’s a humbling process, because as a minority, I used to think that I had no privileges.
+It’s a humbling process, because as a racialized person, I used to think that I had no privileges.
 But I found that I actually have plenty.
-As a matter of fact, for example, I recently realized that I was an unwitting accomplice to ableism (an able-bodied person who wasn’t aware of the entire spectrum of physical/emotional disability), which I shamefully overlooked as a health practitioner.
+As a matter of fact, for example, I recently realized that I was an unwitting accomplice to ableism (a non-physically disabled person who wasn’t aware of the entire spectrum of physical disability), which I shamefully overlooked as a health practitioner.
 Intersectionality brought to my awareness that there’s so much to address if I want to do my part in helping heal the world.

 I want to be an ally, but I don’t believe that it’s something that you can declare yourself to be.
 I humbly believe that only through hard work, “ally” is an honorary title that is given and earned.

-I vow on behalf of Purple Cloud, to raise my own awareness, to educate myself and to improve my language in order to do my part in dismantling the discriminatory system that provides me unearned intersectional privileges as a non-Black, non-Indigenous, able-bodied/able-minded, cisgendered, straight male.
+I vow on behalf of Purple Cloud, to raise my own awareness, to educate myself and to improve my language in order to do my part in dismantling the discriminatory system that provides me unearned intersectional privileges as a non-Black, non-Indigenous, non-physically disabled, male [passing] person.

 On top of my personal endeavors towards self-education and being an open-hearted listener, I will continue to sign petitions, email policymakers and law enforcement authorities, donate to organizations that help the communities who are under attack, and you can count on me showing up in November.
 I’m historically very private (but neither quiet nor neutral) about my activism, but I now realize that it helps to know that the organizations you support make it publicly known that they are behind you, too.